-Realised gains and losses and unrealised gains and losses arising from changes in the fair value of financial assets at fair value through profit or loss are recognised in the income statement in the period in which they arise.
-Unrealised gains and losses arising from changes in the fair value of available-forsale financial assets are recognised directly in other comprehensive income or expense.
-When available-for-sale financial as-sets are sold or become impaired, the cumulative gains or losses previously recognised in other comprehensive income or expense are recognised in the income statement.
-Where these investments are interest-bearing, the interest income calculated using the effective interest rate method is recognised in the income statement.
+Realized gains and losses and unrealized gains and losses arising from changes in the fair value of financial assets at fair value through profit or loss are recognized in the income statement in the period in which they arise.
+Unrealized gains and losses arising from changes in the fair value of available-for-sale financial assets are recognized directly in other comprehensive income or expense.
+When available-for-sale financial as-sets are sold or become impaired, the cumulative gains or losses previously recognized in other comprehensive income or expense are recognized in the income statement.
+Where these investments are interest-bearing, the interest income calculated using the effective interest rate method is recognized in the income statement.